 - Mobilities from 10-3 to 106 cm2/V s

 - DC fields to 1.67 T and optional AC fields to 1.18 T

 - Resistances from 10 µΩ to 200 GΩ

 - Temperatures from 10 K to 1273 K

-- The model 8404 offers a wide range of Hall measurements on van der Pauw samples
+- Wide range of Hall measurements on van der Pauw samples

-- The options available are AC field capability, variable temperature assemblies, high and low resistance, and optical access
+- Variable temperature assemblies, high and low resistance, and optical access

-- The Model 8404 HMS offers a robust platform to which new features can be added as material measurement needs evolve
+- Robust platform to which new features can be added as material measurement needs evolve

 Fields of Study and Research